Primary HPV testing for cervical cancer screening

 Nearly all cervical cancers are caused by HPV (Human papillomavirus)4

-Primary HPV testing is highly sensitive, catching disease 98% of the time in the general population.5 A Pap alone does not test for HPV.
+Primary HPV testing on a Teal Wand sample is highly sensitive, catching disease 96% of the time.
+A Pap alone does not test for HPV.

 3 Cervical Cancer Screening Tests